Society has never been more concerned with environmental issues, and it’s time to read the room.

 But before you do that, you need to know what environmental issues are most important to your target market and where and how this will fit into your marketing campaigns.

-A search on Google Trends reveals that search terms like ‘Recyclable’, ‘Eco friendly’ and ‘Plastic Free’ have seen a steady increase in the last 5 years, but surprisingly, ‘Zero waste’ has grown 6x faster than ‘sustainability’.
+A search on Google Trends reveals that search terms like ‘Recyclable’, ‘Eco friendly’, ‘Plastic free’, ‘Sustainability’ and ‘Zero waste’ have seen a steady increase in the last 5 years, with the highest peaks appearing in April 2021.

 As with any campaign, topic or industry, there will always be fast-trending search terms that rise and peak in search terms – offering brands a choice to target established evergreen keywords, (e.g. sustainability) or to aim for those that are growing.

-In terms of environmental issues to target in green marketing, the stats vary from source to source, but there are some that regularly sit among the top.
+In terms of environmental issues to target in green marketing, the stats vary from source to source, but there are some that regularly sits among the top.
 These include green issues like:

 - Dealing with waste